PhaoloHungNguyen/GoogleFormScript/README.md

 # GoogleFormScript
-Function to send email
+Apply Javascript for function:
-Function to create ticket / issue to Jira
+1. Function to send email
-Function to Update ticket / issue in Jira
+2. Functions to update / create issue to Jira